-- Applications were received from people in all local authorities, with the highest number of applications coming from Glasgow City (6,965, 15%), North Lanarkshire (3,700, 8%) and Fife (3,545, 8%), and the lowest number of applications coming from Shetland Islands (75), Orkney Islands (95) and Na h-Eileanan Siar (130) [Table 5]. - Similarly, the health board with the highest number of applications was Greater Glasgow and Clyde (11,475, 25%), with the lowest numbers from Shetland, Orkney and Western Isles [Table 6]. - While the average percentage of applications authorised at Scotland level was 63%, this varied from 56% in Orkney Islands local authority to 75% in Dundee City local authority [Table 5]. - Around 2,825 (6%) applications were made by people living at non-Scottish postcodes [Table 5].
+- Applications were received from people in all local authorities, with the highest number of applications coming from Glasgow City (15,820, 16%), North Lanarkshire (7,395, 8%) and Fife (6,830, 7%).
+The lowest number of applications came from Orkney Islands (175), Shetland Islands (200), and Na h-Eileanan Siar (280) [Table 5]. - Similarly, the health board with the highest number of applications was Greater Glasgow and Clyde (24,995, 26%), with the lowest numbers from Shetland, Orkney and Western Isles [Table 6]. - While the average percentage of applications authorised at Scotland level was 67%, this varied between local authorities, ranging from 63% in Orkney Islands to 76% in Dundee City [Table 5]. - Around 4,875 (5%) applications were made by people living at non-Scottish postcodes [Table 5].
+The proportion of such applicants has decreased from 10% to 5% of total applications received over the period December 2018 to September 2019.
+This was likely following a change in the application form making it clearer that only Scottish residents are eligible for the payments.